-Overdose Awareness Day is an important, even sacred annual day of remembrance for many people working in harm reduction as well as to people who use drugs, people in recovery, and their loved ones.
+Overdose Awareness Day is a deeply meaningful, even sacred annual day of remembrance for many people working in harm reduction as well as people who use drugs, people in recovery, and their loved ones.
 Sadly, in 2020 the number of fatal overdoses in the United States rose by 30% in the midst of the COVID-19 pandemic, reaching a total of 93,331 lives lost.
 These are the people we mourn today, and this is the reason Prevention Point Philadelphia continues to provide and advocate for legal harm reduction programs in our city.

 Shawn Westfahl, Overdose Prevention Specialist, is always on his feet, speaking with participants about preventative measures to help them stay safer and healthier if they use illicit drugs.
 But when asked about Overdose Awareness Day, he takes a beat.
 “For me personally it is a day of reflection on all those we’ve lost to fatal overdoses.
 It’s also a time to reflect within our community about those in recovery who have been saved by Narcan.”